Emily Vernon. PhD title: Assessing the impact of ionising radiation on aquatic organisms

 Advanced Research and Innovation in the Environmental Sciences (ARIES)

-The ARIES Doctoral Training Partnership was launched in 2018 thanks to funding from the Natural Environment Research Council.
+The ARIES Doctoral Training was launched in 2018 thanks to funding from the Natural Environment Research Council.
 Since then, a number of students have commenced or completed their PhDs, going on to secure further research posts or careers in the private sector.

 The new ARIES Doctoral Landscape Award, also funded by NERC, will see Plymouth working as part of a consortium of UK universities.